 Loading...

-Many of these spots are within minutes of Mavericks.
-Pair a morning session at the studio with an afternoon run on West Cliff, or use Pogonip and UCSC trails for weekend long runs.
-The variety of terrain and difficulty levels makes it easy to periodize outdoor training alongside strength work.
+Many of these spots are within minutes of the studio.
+Pair a morning session with an afternoon run on West Cliff, or use Pogonip and UCSC trails for weekend long runs.

 This iconic westside beach offers tide pools, the monarch butterfly grove from late fall through winter, and a long stretch of sand ideal for beach runs, barefoot walking, and interval training on soft surfaces.